 All members are encouraged to become members of existing local and national archaeological and historical research organisations.

-Support of the South Cadbury Environs Project
+Support of the South Cadbury Environs Project and other local and regional archaeological projects

-The Committee shall actively seek the support of members in order to achieve continuation of active archaeological research into the South Cadbury landscape to a high peer-reviewed academic standard and ensure publication of the data obtained in the appropriate local and national journals or other suitable media.
+The Committee shall actively seek the support of members in order to achieve continuation of active archaeological research into the South Cadbury landscape and the archaeology of South Somerset to a high peer-reviewed academic standard and ensure publication of the data obtained in the appropriate local and national journals or other suitable media.

 The Committee, where appropriate will engage with partners in local and national voluntary bodies and amenity societies as well as local and national government in pursuit of the aims of the society.
 Where appropriate the committee will explore the possibilities of external funding for particular projects.